Propagandalf-7/masters/final_seminar/Presentation.md

 #########################################################################################################

 Solving the eigenvalue problems for the two-dimensional and three-dimensional cantilever beams require a different approach.
-This is were the Finite Element Method is useful.
+This is where the Finite Element Method is useful.

 It is not trivial to solve the eigenvalue problem for the cantilever two- and three-dimensional beams.
 The Finite Element Method (FEM) can be used to approximate the eigenvalues and eigenvectors.